sodadata/soda-core/docs/documentation/sql_metrics.md

 ## SQL metrics

 If the default set of table and column metrics that Soda SQL offers do not quite give you the information you need from a scan, you can use **SQL metrics** to customize your queries.
-SQL metrics essentially enable you to add SQL queries to your Scan YAML file so that Soda SQL runs them during a scan.
+SQL metrics essentially enable you to add SQL queries to your scan YAML file so that Soda SQL runs them during a scan.

 #### Simple example
-In your Scan YAML file, use the `sql_metrics` property as a table metric or a column metric.
+In your scan YAML file, use the `sql_metrics` property as a table metric or a column metric.
 The following simple SQL metric example queries all content in the table to select a single numeric value.

 ```yaml
 table_name: mytable